nfqde/nfq-react-grid/README.md

 ### mediaQuery

 This defines the media type for all media queries.
 (In most cases the default is enough).

+### skeleton

+This defines the behavior and styling of the skeleton component.
+Its possible to define custom variants.
+The default variants are an dark and light variant.
+You can define your own variants and use them in the skeleton component.
+If you change the default variants you have to define a default variant.

+### skeletonDefault

+Defines the default variant for the skeleton component.

 <p align="right">(<a href="#top">back to top</a>)</p>